alextanhongpin/clean-architecture-learn/03-architecture/golang/004-004-repository.md

 For the rest, we use special prefix like `RemoteCreateUser` to indicate it is an external API call or `Enqueue` to indicate it is a message queue.

+## creation forms

+## single
+a repo should have a single repo
+## Transaction

+should have a run in tx, and implement